thedaviddias/bfdes.in/posts/hello-world.md

 Depending on your point of view [reinventing the wheel](https://www.gatsbyjs.org) can be a learning experience, or downright stupid.
 I thought what better way to start blogging than by, uh, documenting my experience.

+This article can be regarded as a living document.
+It will be updated to reflect new design choices.

 ## Web programming

 For those unfamiliar with web programming, there are currently three distinct ways to create websites: